Thursday, March 24

 Facts about Arizona:

-1. A few things Arizona is known for are the Grand Canyon and the Hoover Dam.
-The nickname for the state of Arizona is: The Grand Canyon State.
-The Arizona state motto is Ditat Deus which means GOD Enriches.
+1. Arizona is known for the Grand Canyon and the Hoover Dam.
+Its nickname is The Grand Canyon State.
+The state motto is Ditat Deus, which means GOD Enriches.
 The abbreviation for Arizona is AZ.

-2. The capital of Arizona is Phoenix.
-Phoenix became the capital of Arizona on February 4, 1889.
-Phoenix has a population of just over 1.6 million people.
+2. Phoenix is the capital of Arizona.
+It became the capital on February 4, 1889, and has a population of just over 1.6 million people.

 3. The Arizona state bird is the Cactus Wren.
-The Cactus Wren is brown in coloring and has a whitish or tannish chest with black speckles.
+It is brown and has a whitish or tannish chest with black speckles.

-4. The Arizona official state flower is the Saguaro.
-The Saguaro flowers bloom on the Saguaro cactus.
-The Saguaro flower is white with a yellowish center.
-They are very beautiful flowers!
+4. The official state flower in Arizona is the Saguaro.
+It blooms on the Saguaro cactus and is white with a yellowish center.
+They are stunning flowers!

 5. The Arizona state flag became the official flag in 1917.
-The Arizona state flag features a copper star that stands for the copper production in Arizona.
-The red and yellow stripes (rays) at the top of the flag stand for the original 13 colonies of the United States and it also stands for Arizona’s beautiful sunsets and landscapes.
-The blue on the bottom of the flag is for freedom and possibly the great Colorado river which carved out the Grand Canyon.
+It features a copper star that represents Arizona's copper production.
+The red and yellow stripes (rays) at the top of the flag represent the original 13 colonies of the United States and Arizona’s beautiful sunsets and landscapes.
+The blue on the bottom of the flag represents freedom and possibly the great Colorado River, which carved out the Grand Canyon.

-6. Some crops that are grown in Arizona are: cabbage, carrots, onions, lettuce, cotton, hay, and potatoes.
+6. Some crops grown in Arizona are cabbage, carrots, onions, lettuce, cotton, hay, and potatoes.

 7. There are 22 National Parks in Arizona.
 Here is a list of four of the National Parks in Arizona: